WuerfelDev/PPP/README.md

 "PowerPoint Presenter" app &amp; watchapp
 <br>

-This is a watchapp and an Android app wich lets you do the PC's PowerPoint/LibreOffice/OpenOffice NEXT and BACK funtion.
+This is a watchapp and an Android app which lets you do the PC's PowerPoint/LibreOffice/OpenOffice NEXT and BACK function.

 [→ DOWNLOAD THE APP](https://github.com/WuerfelDev/PPP/blob/master/android-debug.apk?raw=true)